 Center for Children, Families and Communities

-The goal of the CCFC is to improve the wellbeing of children and families, with a special focus on reducing health disparities.
+The goal of the Center for Children, Families and Communities (CCFC) is to improve the well-being of children and families, with a special focus on reducing health disparities.
 The CCFC accomplishes this goal primarily through three types of activities:

 - Innovative research supported by external funding